Fall 2017. Upson 142. MWF 11:15-12:05. Additional graduate discussion section for 6350 F 12:20-1:10.

 The Fall 2017 section is currently full, but turnover is expected.
 Sign up for the waiting list here.

-Readings and Assignments, Syllabus (course policies), Piazza site for questions
+Readings and Assignments, CMS for assignments, Syllabus (course policies), Piazza site for questions

 Instructor: David Mimno (mimno at cornell dot edu).